opensourcefeed/opensourcefeed.github.io/distribution-voyager.md

 ---

-**Voyager Live** is an Ubuntu and Debian based GNU/Linux distribution from France.
-With dozens of extensions and tools, it provides improved productivity and decent look and feel.
+**Voyager Live** is an Ubuntu and Debian-based GNU/Linux distribution from France.
+With dozens of extensions and tools, it provides improved productivity and a decent look and feel.

-Initially, the Voyager releases were using the Xfce as default desktop environment.
-Beginning from 18.10 release, Voyager is using GNOME shell.
+Initially, the Voyager releases were using then Xfce as the default desktop environment.
+Beginning from the 18.10 release, Voyager is using GNOME shell.

-The main idea of Voyager is to provde a set of scripts, extensions and applications together to expediate the productivity.
+The main idea of Voyager is to provide a set of scripts, extensions, and applications together to expedite productivity.